Fried zucchini slices, one of the easiest and most delicious ways of enjoying zucchini in summer.

 Some people also like to drag the zucchini slices through some dried breadcrumbs as well.
 You could do that as well, the zucchini will be a bit crunchier then, but I don’t do it because my grandma never did and I like the soft, eggy consistency of the fried zucchini.
 And only salt the zucchini before serving.

-Use a non-stick or cast-iron pan to fry the zucchini, this way you can reduce the amount of fat needed for the frying.
+Use a non-stick or cast-iron skillet to fry the zucchini, this way you can reduce the amount of fat needed for the frying.
 Only add more oil between the batches if necessary and leave the fried zucchini on kitchen towels while you fry the next batch.
 This way some of the excess oil will be absorbed.

 How to serve fried zucchini?